Property FAQs

 Tenant eviction is a necessary part of being a landlord.

-In England, during the rental period, a Section 8 notice can be used to evict a tenant during the rental period if there are certain grounds to do so (eg non-payment of rent or damage to the property).
-For more information, read Repossessing property - section 8 notices.
+In England, a Section 8 notice must be used to evict a tenant on an APT, provided that at least one of the legal grounds for eviction (eg non-payment of rent or the landlord selling the property) can be demonstrated.
+For more information, read Evicting a tenant.

 In Scotland, tenants can generally only be evicted if the landlord can rely on one or more of the 18 grounds for eviction.